shaheertiger/vacymax/PRIVACY_POLICY.md

 ## 1. Introduction

 Welcome to **DoubleMyHolidays** ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our vacation optimization service available at [your-domain.com] (the "Service").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our holiday optimization service available at [your-domain.com] (the "Service").

 This policy complies with the **General Data Protection Regulation (GDPR)**, the **California Consumer Privacy Act (CCPA)**, and other applicable data protection laws.